Anjaneyasana: Description

 The asana is entered from a lunge, with the back knee lowered to the ground, the back arched and the arms raised and stretched over the head.
 The toes of the back foot are pointed back in styles such as Ashtanga Yoga and other styles, the top of the foot on the floor, though in other styles such as Sivananda Yoga the toes are tucked under.
 The front foot remains in standing position, the hips lowered close to the front foot and the front knee fully bent and pointing forwards.
-In the full asana, the rear foot is lifted and grasped with both hands, the elbows pointing up.